eclipse-thingweb/node-wot/README.md

 ## How to get the library

-## As a Node.js dependency
+### As a Node.js dependency

 You can install node-wot in the following ways:

 1. As a normal dependency (i.e., like loadsh).
 In this case, you are embedding a servient inside your application.
 2. As a CLI to run scripts.
 In this case, your application is running inside the default servient.

 #### Normal Dependency

 If you want to use node-wot as a library in your Node.js application, you can use npm to install the node-wot packages that you need.
-To do so, `cd` inside you application folder, and run:
+To do so, `cd` inside your application folder, and run:

 ```
 npm i @node-wot/core @node-wot/binding-http --save
 ```

-Now, you can implement a thing as follows:
+Now, you can implement a Thing as follows:

 ```JavaScript
 // server.js